paosch/Thermostat/README.md

-# Thermostat: business logic
+# Thermostat

-In this challenge, you will build the logic needed to model a simple thermostat.
+The logic needed to model a simple thermostat, written in JavaScript.

-### Challenge setup

-Specification:
+## Specifications

 * Thermostat starts at 20 degrees
 * You can increase the temperature with an up function